 Normally you don’t feel a tampon that has been inserted correctly.
 Not even if you jump around a lot.
 Can you still feel the tampon or does inserting hurt?
 Then something’s wrong.

-* Your vagina is too dry: you probably need a tampon with a lower absorbency level.
-Make sure to choose the size that is right for your flow.
+- Your vagina aka vulva is too dry: you probably need a tampon with a lower absorbency level.
+Make sure to choose the size that is right for your flow.]

 You feel it inside you